Argent77/A7-NPCGenerator/README.md

 This component offers two installation modes: *manual* and *automated*.

 Manual installation provides a menu-driven character selection.
 Automated installation is controlled by a settings file and requires no manual input.
 It is therefore the best choice for mod managers or scripted mod installations.

-**NOTE:**
-This component won't be registered in the WeiDU.log and can therefore be called anytime and as many times you want to install characters as NPCs.
-To uninstall NPCs use the second component of the mod ("Remove custom NPCs from the game").

 ### Enable/Disable alignment checks for custom NPCs (not available for IWD:EE)